griffithlab/rnaseq_tutorial_wiki/Expression.md

 * '--idattr' The feature ID used to identity the counts in the output table.
 The default, suitable for RNA-SEq and Ensembl GTF files, is gene_id.
 * NOTE: Instead of supplying the SAM file to htseq-count, we specify "-" to tell it to accept a stream from stdout

-First, we need name-sorted bam files (we could use either the tophat or STAR alignments) We have chosen to use tophat alignments here:
+First, we need name-sorted bam files (we could use either the tophat or STAR alignments).
+We have chosen to use tophat alignments here:

 	cd $RNA_HOME/alignments/tophat
 	samtools sort -n UHR_Rep1_ERCC-Mix1/accepted_hits.bam UHR_Rep1_ERCC-Mix1/accepted_hits_namesorted